FanYuchen815/CoPRA/README.md

 | mCSM-RNA | Mutation effect on PRA | 79 |

 We also provide a five-fold model checkpoints after pretraining Co-Former with PRI30k and finetune it with PRA310, and they can also be downloaded through 🤗Huggingface: [/Jesse7/CoPRA](https://huggingface.co/Jesse7/CoPRA).
 This repository also contains a pretrained RiNALMo-650M weights.
-Download these weights at weights/ folder.
+Download these weights at place them at `./weights` folder.

 The performance of 5-fold cross validation on PRA310 reaches state-of-the-art, and here is the comparison: